-I’ve written plenty of posts about dog-friendly things to do in Portland, but nothing like this article here.
 I was pretty sure that I was hip to all of the dog-friendly spots and events in the Rose City, but when I decided to put together this list of 99 things to do with your dog in Portland, I learned about a ton of restaurants, events, and other places that I would never even have thought possible to bring a dog.

 Further, I had also assumed that there were only a handful of covered and heated restaurant patios to go with a dog during the cold and rainy winter months.
 However, I discovered quite a few, so rest easy, you don’t have to leave your dog at home to go out to eat for half the year!

 So, whether you live in Portland or are just visiting, bring this list along with you to discover a world of fun activities to do with your dog.